scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 Core Functionalities
 ====================

-PyAudioProcessing aims to provide an end-to-end processing solution for converting between audio file formats, visualizing time and frequency domain representations, cleaning with silence and low-activity segments removal from audio, building features from raw audio samples, and training a machine learning model that can then be used to classify unseen raw audio samples (e.g., into categories such as music, speech, etc.).
+pyAudioProcessing aims to provide an end-to-end processing solution for converting between audio file formats, visualizing time and frequency domain representations, cleaning with silence and low-activity segments removal from audio, building features from raw audio samples, and training a machine learning model that can then be used to classify unseen raw audio samples (e.g., into categories such as music, speech, etc.).